HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 #### Prior authorization submission
 The Claim/$submit operation is executed by POSTing a FHIR Bundle to the [base url]/Claim/$submit endpoint.
 The Bundle can be encoded in either JSON or XML.
 (Servers SHALL support both syntaxes.)
 The first entry in the Bundle SHALL be a Claim resource complying with the [profile](StructureDefinition-profile-claim.html) defined in this IG to ensure the content is sufficient to appropriately populate an X12N 278 message.
 Additional Bundle entries SHALL be populated with any resources referenced by the Claim resource (and any resources referenced by *those* resources, fully traversing all references and complying with all identified profiles).
 Note that even if a given resource instance is referenced multiple times, it SHALL only appear in the Bundle once.
+E.g., if the same Practitioner information is referenced in multiple places, only one Practitioner instance should be created - referenced from multiple places as appropriate.
+Bundle.entry.fullUrl values SHALL be:

-Bundle.entry.fullUrl values SHALL be the URL at which the resource is available from the EHR if exposed via the client's REST interface and SHALL be of the form "urn:uuid:[some guid]" otherwise.
+* the URL at which the resource is available from the EHR if exposed via the client's REST interface; or
+* the form "urn:uuid:[some guid]"

 All GUIDs used SHALL be unique, including across independent prior authorization submissions - with the exception that the same resource instance being referenced in distinct prior authorization request Bundles can have the same GUID.

 In addition to these core elements needed to populate the 278 message, any "supporting information" resources needed to process the prior authorization request (whether determined by DTR processes or by other means) must also be included in the Bundle.
 Relevant resources referenced by those "supporting information" resources SHALL also be included (e.g. prescriber Practitioner and Medication for a MedicationRequest).
 Any such resource that has a US Core profile SHALL comply with the relevant US Core profiles.
 All "supporting information" resources included in the Bundle SHALL be pointed to by the Claim resource using the Claim.supportingInfo.valueReference element.
 To attach PDFs, CDAs, JPGs, a DocumentReference instance should be used.
 The Claim.supportingInfo.sequence for each entry SHALL be unique within the Claim.